Migraine or Sinus Headache?

 Masquerading as a Sinus Problem

-It's understandable to first suspect a sinus problem if you have a headache, stuffy nose, and watery eyes.
+It's understandable to think at first that you've got a sinus problem if you have a headache, stuffy nose, and watery eyes.

 But your body's pain response may have fooled you.